shakes76/PatternFlow/image/L0ImageSmoothing/README.md

 This algorithm is ported using tensorflow 2.0 functions.

-L0 Gradient Minimization applies the aforementioned technique on an image, using fast fourier transforms to solve sub-problems towards identify structures in an image [1].
+L0 Gradient Minimization applies the aforementioned technique on an image, using fast fourier transforms to solve sub-problems towards finding structures in an image [1].
 The algorithm itself globally controls the number of non-zero gradients "resulted to approximate prominent structures in a structure sparsity management manner" (Xu et al, [1]).
 According to the authors, the method does not depend on local features and can globally locate important edges [1].

 The technique is highly effective in smoothing images but preserving important edge structures.
+In short - the gardients of the image are minimised (which is a convex optimsation problem) such that non-major structures are smoothed out depending on the intensity of the smoothing factor [1].
+It is very possible to smooth out the entire image too much, however this can be balanced with a lambda hyper parameter which allows for a nice smoothing effect on images while preserving the main features (see examples).

 The implementation presented is applied on 2D 3-channel images, an example has been provided in the image called bengalcat.jpg.